-- Isolate the infected person in the hospital, or in a cabin with a separate toilet and bathing facilities, ensure the air-conditioning duct is isolated and that independent ventilation is used (the WHO advises that the door should be closed); - During isolation, the seafarer should not undertake any duties; - For a suspected case, seek medical advice to confirm symptoms are consistent with Covid-19; - Limit the number of carers of the patient, ideally assign one person who is in a good health without risk conditions; - No visitors;

-- Carer should wear PPE consisting of N95 respirator masks or medical masks, and disposable gloves; - For close contact (e.g. to bathe or turn the patient), plastic overalls or aprons are essential; - All PPE should be disposed of after each contact with the patient; - Avoid direct contact with body fluids, particularly oral or respiratory secretions, and stools; - Infected person's cabin and belonging to be sanitised; - Do not touch an infected person's belongings, clothes, sheets or their bodily fluids.
+- Isolate the infected person in the hospital, or in a cabin with a separate toilet and bathing facilities, ensure the air-conditioning duct is isolated and that independent ventilation is used (the WHO advises that the door should be closed); - During isolation, the seafarer should not undertake any duties; - For a suspected case, seek medical advice to confirm symptoms are consistent with Covid-19; - Limit the number of carers of the patient, ideally assign one person who is in a good health without risk conditions; - No visitors; - Carer should wear PPE consisting of N95 respirator masks or medical masks, and disposable gloves; - For close contact (e.g. to bathe or turn the patient), plastic overalls or aprons are essential; - All PPE should be disposed of after each contact with the patient; - Avoid direct contact with body fluids, particularly oral or respiratory secretions, and stools; - Infected person's cabin and belonging to be sanitised; - Do not touch an infected person's belongings, clothes, sheets or their bodily fluids.

 As soon as a seafarer tests positive, or when a suspected case is discovered, then the company should be informed immediately and medical advice sought.
 The company should also inform the Flag State of the ship, the nation state of the seafarer and the ship's P&I Club.
-Due to the risk of deterioration and to reduce the risk of onboard transmission, all confirmed and suspected cases should be disembarked at the nearest appropriate port.
+Due to the risk of deterioration and to reduce the risk of on-board transmission, all confirmed and suspected cases should be disembarked at the nearest appropriate port.
+If assistance is denied by a port, the Master should immediately identify if there are other ports in the immediate vicinity to provide the necessary help.
+Where multiple ports refuse for seafarers to be disembarked, this should immediately be reported to the international shipping organisations so that diplomatic requests can be made to the UN agencies.